 To make a meaningful impact on individual health and health outcomes, researchers need to be unafraid to tackle new methodologies, collaborate with individuals with skills and talents outside of the the biomedical research complex, and embrace technology in research given that we live in a networked, connected world.

 I am formally trained in clinical and health services research with a Masters in Public Health, but I also use methods of design ethnography, participatory design, human-centered design, quality improvement science, and digital/social media communications in my work.
 I have fantastic collaborators at large in the community as well as from multiple schools at the University of Michigan (Schools of Information, Art and Design, Computer Science & Engineering).
 Funding for my work comes from NIH as well as private sources.
-For more details, you can reference my CV.
-Below are highlights of current projects:
+For a list of my publications, please see my CV.

 Design of a Learning Health System for Type 1 Diabetes